k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

   (Bⱼ ∈s 𝐵)
 ```

-So we say that `J` is some "index set" on our type `X`, and that a union (somewhat resembling the notion of a subset) is a triple of a specific index, a type for a subset at that index, and a proof that it's a subset of `𝐵`.
+So we say that `J` is some "index set" on our type `X` and that a union (somewhat resembling the notion of a subset) is a triple of a specific index, a type for a subset at that index, and a proof that it's a subset of `𝐵`.

 ## Let's Have Some Fun Now